 Both of these online knowledge systems are still available.
 The Burgesses continue to update BI, which now has around 5000 different resources (core essays, case studies, book and article summaries, practitioner reflections and profiles and 100+ audio interviews with experts in the field).
 It is used by about 200,000 different people from around the world every month and is known as one of the best and most comprehensive such knowledge systems available.

 A number of years ago, their colleague, Bill Ury, suggested that they should change BI from simply a knowledge base to a "place" where conflict scholars, practitioners, and even disputants themselves could "get together" online to discuss more constructive ways of handling conflict.
 At the time Bill made that suggestion, it wasn't really practical, but now with all the social networking tools available on the web, it is.
-A few years ago the Burgesses attempted to change BI into what they called a "collaborative learning community," and building on that, they are now developing the "Moving Beyond Intractability MOOS--or 'Massive Open Online Seminar
+A few years ago the Burgesses attempted to change BI into what they called a "collaborative learning community," and building on that, they started "Moving Beyond Intractability MOOS--or 'Massive Open Online Seminar